akkartik/foc-archive/README.md

 the [Future of Coding Slack](https://futureofcoding.org/community) archives, this time as a purely static set of html files.

+This repo is also served online at http://akkartik.name/archives/foc.

 # Goals

 * Self-contained; all you need is some sort of POSIX OS and Lua.
 No LuaRocks,